awkk111/SD-webui-lowvram-Directml-AMDGPU/README.md

-run the code using lappy, now need to download other stuff.
+run the code using lappy, now need to download other stuff. download lcm models from net, rename to model,safetensors copy it to models directory.create directory from where you will run app.py.

-pip install torch torch-directml diffusers transformers safetensors gradio Pillow numpy realesrgan gfpgan basicsr opencv-python xformers
+install python and below pkgs. pip install torch torch-directml diffusers transformers safetensors gradio Pillow numpy realesrgan gfpgan basicsr opencv-python xformers